jdkato/jdkato.github.io/_posts/2016-08-30-identifying-the-language-of-source-code-.markdown

 As you can see, codetype had the most success at identifying its supported languages while also being the second fastest per file.
 It is important to note, though, that the test results for both SourceClassifier and the work of Klein et. al are based solely on the training they provided (lang-detector does not require training).

 Finally, in an attempt to measure codetype's ability to identify code snippets (rather than complete files), I used the ["Hello world in every programming language"](https://github.com/leachim6/hello-world) project. **90.5%** (19 / 21) of the "Hello, world" snippets were correctly identified.
 Lua and Swift were both misidentified as Python.
-However, the code snippet in both cases&mdash;`print("Hello World")`&mdash;was in fact syntactically-valid Python.
+However, the code snippet in both cases&mdash;`print("Hello World")`&mdash;was in fact syntactically valid Python.

 ### Conclusion